open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

 where the arguments are strings, integers, floats, etc. -- any values that can be converted to strings by `std::cout`.
 There is no limit to the number of arguments that can be used.

-In addition, there are several other methods that are reserved for specific cases:
+In addition, there are several other logging methods that are reserved for specific cases:

 - :code:`LOGA` ("log action"): writes a line in the log file whenever the user performs an action (e.g. pressing a button, updating a label, etc.).
-- :code:`LOGB` ("log buffer"): logs messages inside the :code:`process()` callback (never do this in release mode).
+- :code:`LOGB` ("log buffer"): logs messages inside a plugin's :code:`process()` callback (never do this in release mode).
 - :code:`LOGE` ("log error"): prints the console output via :code:`std::cerr` instead of :code:`std::cout`.
 - :code:`LOGF` ("log file"): prints to the log file only.
-- :code:`LOGG` ("log graph"): messages related to constructing the GUI's processor graph.
+- :code:`LOGG` ("log graph"): logs messages related to constructing the GUI's processor graph.

 Core Services
 ##############